 For summer weddings, and outdoor destination weddings in particular, colourful bow ties are growing more and more popular.
 This is one of those ways we mentioned above where bow ties can actually create a more relaxed, dressed down look.

-When the sun is shining and the temperature is soaring, a necktie can sometimes look a little still and restrictive.
-Here, a bow tie in a lighter colour or more playful pattern really aid in brightening your whole outfit up a little.
+When the sun is shining and the temperature is soaring, a necktie can sometimes look a little stiff and restrictive.
+Here, a bow tie in a lighter colour or more playful pattern really aids in brightening your whole outfit up a little.